Why some cancers come back

 You can also look at our section about coping emotionally with cancer.

-You can share your experiences with other people and find out how they coped by using our online forum, Cancer Chat.
+Or you can share your experiences with other people and find out how they coped by using our online forum, Cancer Chat.